aria-ml/dataeval/docs/source/concepts/ValidationAndTrust.md

     {func}`.compute_ratios`
   - Image statistics vocabulary.
 See
     [Image statistics as a linting vocabulary](DataIntegrity.md#image-statistics-as-a-linting-vocabulary).
-  - Cross-checked (skew, kurtosis and entropy verified against SciPy in CI)
+  - Cross-checked (skew, kurtosis, and entropy verified against SciPy in CI)
   - Descriptive only.
 A statistic being unusual is not evidence a sample is bad.
 Note `compute_stats` carries a deprecation notice on a parameter default that changed in v1.1.